spideruci/sense-vis/README.md

 **93f755c85ad3741c5e91de333508b1945ce1ad8b**
 Cascading the SeeSoft views.
 Also removed the margin from the TreeMap.
 Made the background black but it doesn't stretch.

+**The next one**
+Added Tabs that get appended once every new file is displayed.
+More Work required here.